Service Member Loading a High Caliber Machine Gun

 Work Environment

 Ordnance specialists work indoors and outdoors.
 They work in repair shops while assembling explosives and repairing weapons.
-They work outdoors while repairing equipment in the field and loading weapons on tanks, ships, or aircraft.
+They work outdoors while repairing equipment in the field and loading weapons on tanks ships or aircraft.

 • Military Status